Merced Irrigation District optimizes operations during California’s “whiplash” of wet and dry years

 The District uses two weeks of observed data, in order to simulate one week into the future.

 From observed stream flow data and soil moisture deficit computations, HMS provides reservoir inflow and elevation releases, supplemental release and irrigation demand data to the ResSim model.
-Scripts and KISTERS’ web interoperability services securely transfer of information and in a format appropriate for the decision-support system.
+Scripts and KISTERS web services transfer of information with security and in a format appropriate for the decision-support system.

 The HEC model has an interactive GIS-based interface.
 However a “headless” implementation may be integrated with other interfaces.
 The District uses the HEC Decision Storage System (DSS) interface, custom configured with the web services, to quickly and easily plot or visualize and tabulate data with the click of a few icons.